jepsen-io/jepsen/doc/scaffolding.md

 specifies the project's dependencies and other metadata.
 We'll add a `:main` namespace, which is how we'll run the test from the command line.
-In addition to depending on the Clojure language itself, we'll pull in the Jepsen library (at version 0.1.4), and Avout: a library for working with Zookeeper.
-Avout has its own copy of the slf4j logging library that Jepsen uses, so we'll exclude that from the project's dependencies.
+In addition to depending on the Clojure language itself, we'll pull in the Jepsen library (at version 0.1.4), and Verschlimmbesserung: a library for talking to etcd.

 ```clj
 (defproject jepsen.etcdemo "0.1.0-SNAPSHOT"